Home » Practical Information » Transportation

 You may also be asked for:

-2. Go to the front of the building and purchase 'Tanda Pembayaran Permohonan Pembuatan Surat Ijin Mengemudi' slip from either of the two bank offices on the premises, Bank Rakyat Indonesia or Bank International Indonesia.
+2. Go to the front of the building and purchase 'Tanda Pembayaran Permohonan Pembuatan Surat Ijin Mengemudi' slip from cashier's office on the premises.
 This slip represents the payment of the official fee.

 As per the new Peraturan pemerintah RI nomor 50 tahun 2010 tentang jenis dan tarif atas jenis penerimaan negara bukan pajak yang berlaku pada kepolisian negara RI legalised by Pak Presiden SBY at the end of May 2010, the police will be authorised to charge the following fees for the issuance of an Indonesian Driver's License:

+Expedited services - including photographs taken, could be up to Rp 850,000 for same day issuance of A and C SIMs.
 These are the legal fees that are valid all over Indonesia in any Kantor Polisi that is allowed to issue a driving license.
-The officials may try to get more money out of you, but stick to your guns as these are the legal prices.
+The officials may try to get more money out of you, but these are the legal prices.

-For a first issuance or a renewal, a medical certificate from the police doctor is mandatory and is usually charged anything from IDR 20.000 to IDR 25.000.
+For a first issuance or a renewal, a medical certificate from the police doctor is mandatory and costs from Rp.
+20,000 to Rp.
+25,000.

-3. Present this 'bank slip' at the adjoining booth and you will receive a copy of the application form (Surat Permohonan SIM).
+3. Present this proof of payment at the adjoining booth and you will receive a copy of the application form (Surat Permohonan SIM).

 4. Complete this form, which is only available in Bahasa Indonesia, and proceed to the foreigners window, No. 17 (Loket Orang Asing).
 You will be required to give: